POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/population_params.rst

 Step Disrupted
 ~~~~~~~~~~~~~~

-The dirtupted step evolves a system when a supernova has unbound the binary components.
+The disrupted step evolves a system when a supernova has unbound the binary components.
 This class inherits from the detached step, but only evolves the remaining star in isolation.
 This means that this step uses the single stars loaded by the detached step.